Menu

 "Although you have stated in your letter that “...the assessment process will not extend to an examination of whether the law was broken by Telstra....”
 I have been advised that it is mandatory, under Commonwealth law, for DCITA and/or the Minister to notify the Attorney General of any unlawful activities they may uncover during official department investigations".
 (Refer to exhibit AS 614 File AS-CAV Exhibits 589 to 647

-17 March 2006: On the 17 March 2006 David Lever, Manager, Consumer Section, Telecommunications Division (a further government bureaucrat) wrote to me in response to my letter to Ms Forman noting:
+17 March 2006: On 17 March 2006 David Lever, Manager, Consumer Section, Telecommunications Division (a further government bureaucrat) wrote to me in response to my letter to Ms Forman noting:

 "Thank you for your letter of 10 March 2006 to Ms Forman concerning the independent assessment process.
 If the material you have provided to the Department as part of the independent assessment process indicates that Telstra or its employees have committed criminal offences in connection with your arbitration, we will refer the matter to the relevant authority".
 (Refer to exhibt AS 657 File AS-CAV Exhibits 648-a to 700